michaelfaulk/lintlifter/src/content/homepage/-index.md

       - "**Dryer Duct Installation & Repair** - From new installations to proper sealing and alignment, we ensure your dryer is set up safely and efficiently"
       - "**Property Management Services** - Partnering with landlords, HOAs, and commercial properties across Michigan for dependable, bulk-service arrangements"
     phone:
-      enable: true
+      enable: false
       formatted: "(248) 842-8055"
       link: "tel:+12488428055"
     button:
-      enable: true
+      enable: false
       label: "Get Quote"
       link: "/quote"

   - title: "100% Satisfaction Guarantee"
     image: "/images/dirty-dryer-vent.jpg"
-    content: "LintLifter is committed to 100% customer satisfaction with our service.
-If for any reason you are not satisfied with the work we perform, simply let our technician know.
-Every LintLifter technician is dedicated to maintaining the highest standard of customer service, and in the unlikely event a customer is not satisfied, our technician is empowered to correct the situation immediately."
+    content: "LintLifter is committed to 100% customer satisfaction.
+If for any reason, you are not satisfied with the work we perform, simply let our office know.
+If the technician has already departed we will schedule a follow-up visit free of charge to inspect and solve the problem.
+LintLifter is dedicated to maintaining the highest standard of customer service."
     bulletpoints:
       - "Fully Licensed & Insured – Trusted experts since 2003"
     phone: